jasonmccallister/vscode-container-use/README.md

 ### Environment Management

+The extension offers a comprehensive tree view for managing Container Use environments:

+- **Environment Tree View**: Browse all available environments with their IDs, titles, and timestamps
+- **Quick Terminal Access**: Right-click any environment in the tree to open a terminal with `cu terminal <env>`
+- **Command Palette Support**: Use `Container Use: Open Terminal` to select an environment from a quick pick list
+- **Automatic Refresh**: Environment list updates automatically and can be manually refreshed

 The extensions offers quick ways to interact with agents working in git worktrees, allowing the user to merge environments, delete environments, open a terminal into the environment, all using VS Code commands.